This document outlines the methodology for the 2019 Data Year.

-All IMPLAN Value Added data are ultimately controlled to National Income and Product Accounts (NIPA) data published by the Bureau of Economic Analysis (BEA).
+All IMPLAN Value Added data are ultimately controlled to National Income and Product Accounts (NIPA) control totals published by the Bureau of Economic Analysis (BEA).

 EMPLOYEE COMPENSATION & PROPRIETOR INCOME